 Diamonds can be treated to improve their appearance.
 Treatments include artificial colouring, laser drilling to remove inclusions and fracture filling to conceal cracks.
 When a diamond is treated it's considered less rare and is viewed as an inferior product to a natural, untreated stone of similar specifications.
 Consequently, it's much less valuable.

-Synthetic (man-made diamonds, created in labs in a matter of weeks) and even imitation diamonds are readily available, and while some man-made stones are just as beautiful as naturally occurring diamonds, they're much less valuable than the real thing.
+Synthetic diamonds (created in labs in a matter of weeks) and even imitation diamonds are readily available, and while some man-made stones are just as beautiful as naturally occurring diamonds, they're much less valuable than the real thing.
 The way to make sure you're getting what you paid for is certification – sometimes called the fifth C. A grading certificate from an independent laboratory exactly describes the characteristics of the stone.

 There are independent Australian laboratories, some of them recognised by the World Jewellery Confederation (CIBJO), but the best-known labs are GIA in the US and HRD in Europe.
 In Australia, Gem Studies Laboratory (GSL) in Sydney is the Gemmological Association of Australia's endorsed diamond grading laboratory.